 It takes much more than that.

 There is, also, another saying… first impressions count.
 As an exclusively direct brand, we’re especially mindful of this.
-Our online store offers great advantages – eliminating third party costs to enable us to present exceptional haircare quality and performance at an accessible price.
+Our online store offers great advantages – eliminating third party costs to enable us to present exceptional haircare quality and performance proudly made here in the UK at an accessible price.
 Conversely though, our lack of physical presence considerably reduces opportunities to tell our story, demonstrate the sheer quality of our products and share the remarkable results they deliver.
 For us therefore, there are no second chances when it comes to making an impeccable first impression.

 Chāmpo has a unique story to tell – an extraordinary interplay of pioneering hair science, renowned botanicals and ancient wisdom.

 To do it justice, each and every detail of our brand needs to work doubly hard to convey all we have to offer with meaning and impact.
 This most certainly includes our bespoke packaging – which we discuss in this Journal article – but it also extends to the models featured in our images; the colours, textures and fabrics they wear, how our products and ingredients are depicted, and the art direction of every shot.

 As with our bespoke bottle design, we approached this task with a blank sheet of paper.
 First and foremost, Chāmpo images must be unburdened by the homogeneous glamour so often present in the beauty industry.
 They should inspire our audience, depict the substance and soul of what we stand for; capture our inherent contemporary outlook and subtle British style while still reflecting our heritage.
 Ultimately, like our exceptional formulas and the bottles they are contained in, our imagery must be beautifully composed, unquestionably authentic and impeccably finished.